nus-cs2103-AY1920S2/duke/tutorials/textUiTestingTutorial.md

    )
    REM no error here, errorlevel == 0

-   REM run the program, feed duke.commands from input.txt file and redirect the output to the ACTUAL.TXT java -classpath ..\bin duke.Duke < input.txt > ACTUAL.TXT
+   REM run the program, feed duke.command from input.txt file and redirect the output to the ACTUAL.TXT java -classpath ..\bin duke.Duke < input.txt > ACTUAL.TXT

    REM compare the output to the expected output